xraypy/feff85exafs/t/materials/README.md

    between two 5 member carbon rings, so it has 10 C neighbors at a range of distances from 2.026 A to 2.099 A

+7. **lanthanum cuprate**: this is an orthorhombic crystal with the copper atom in an octahedral configuration.
+The oxygen atoms along the z axis are much farther away than the ones in the plane.
+This, then, is a test that involves Feff's polarization and ellipticity calculations.
+There is one folder for calculating with the incident light parallel to the z axis (polarizatin only) and one for light perpendicular to  the z axis (polarizatin and ellipticity).

 ---

 ## Installing and using the unit testing tool